-Fallon first garnered attention in 1998 when he joined the cast of "Saturday Night Live" and quickly became an audience favorite for his impressions of Jerry Seinfeld, John Travolta, and Adam Sandler, as well as spot-on musical impressions of Justin Timberlake, Jack White, and Enrique Iglesias.
-Fallon created many memorable recurring characters on "SNL," including “Nick Burns,” the sarcastic tech support representative; rowdy Boston teen “Sully” known for playing tonsil hockey with "Denise," as played by Rachel Dratch; and the explosive “Barry Gibb” opposite Justin Timberlake in “The Barry Gibb Talk Show.”
-In 2000, Fallon became the co-anchor of the popular segment "Weekend Update" alongside Tina Fey.
+Fallon first garnered attention in 1998 when he joined the cast of Saturday Night Live and quickly became an audience favorite for his impressions of Jerry Seinfeld, John Travolta, and Adam Sandler, as well as spot-on musical impressions of Justin Timberlake, Jack White, and Enrique Iglesias.
+Fallon created many memorable recurring characters on SNL, including “Nick Burns,” the sarcastic tech support representative; rowdy Boston teen “Sully” known for playing tonsil hockey with Denise, as played by Rachel Dratch; and the explosive “Barry Gibb” opposite Justin Timberlake in “The Barry Gibb Talk Show.”
+In 2000, Fallon became the co-anchor of the popular segment Weekend Update alongside Tina Fey.

-During his six-year stint on "SNL," Fallon ventured off into other television roles, including his role of “Second Lieutenant George Rice” in Tom Hanks’ and Steven Spielberg’s 2001 Emmy Award-winning miniseries "Band of Brothers."
+During his six-year stint on SNL, Fallon ventured off into other television roles, including his role of “Second Lieutenant George Rice” in Tom Hanks’ and Steven Spielberg’s 2001 Emmy Award-winning miniseries Band of Brothers.

-Fallon made his feature film debut in Cameron Crowe’s rock ‘n roll road film, ALMOST FAMOUS where he played band manager "Dennis Hope."
-He has since appeared alongside Christina Ricci in Woody Allen’s ANYTHING ELSE, with Queen Latifah in the action-comedy TAXI and opposite Drew Barrymore in the blockbuster romantic comedy FEVER PITCH, the Farrelly Brothers’ homage to Boston Red Sox fanaticism.
-More recently, Fallon starred with Lucy Liu in the comedy THE YEAR OF GETTING TO KNOW US and the roller derby feature WHIP IT opposite Ellen Page and Drew Barrymore.
+Fallon made his feature film debut in Cameron Crowe’s rock ‘n roll road film, Almost Famous, in which he played band manager Dennis Hope.
+In 2003, he appeared alongside Christina Ricci in Woody Allen’s Anything Else.
+In 2004, Fallon starred with Queen Latifah in the action-comedy Taxi.
+That same year he starred opposite Drew Barrymore in the blockbuster romantic comedy Fever Pitch, the Farrelly Brothers’ homage to Boston Red Sox fanaticism.
+Fallon starred with Lucy Liu in the comedy The Year of Getting to Know Us, which premiered at the 2008 Sundance Film Festival.
+He was also seen in the roller derby feature Whip It, opposite Ellen Page and Drew Barrymore.

 Fallon is married and lives in New York City.